pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 - Run `npm run cypress:test`
 - Now we have a failing test to drive new functionality

-There are a number of ways that we could make this go green but React [State Hooks](https://reactjs.org/docs/hooks-state.html) are one of the simplest ways to achieve this outcome.
+There are a number of ways that we could make this go green but React [Hooks](https://react.dev/reference/react/useState) are one of the simplest ways to achieve this outcome.

 - Import the `useState` hook at the top of `App.js`